Azure/ResourceModules/modules/Microsoft.Sql/servers/keys/readme.md

 # SQL Servers Keys `[Microsoft.Sql/servers/keys]`

-This module deploys a key for a SQL managed instance.
+This module deploys a key for a SQL server.

 ## Navigation